nabee1mahmood/CreditCard-Fraud-Detection/README.md

 The project aims to enhance security measures for credit card transactions by accurately identifying fraudulent activities.
 By leveraging machine learning algorithms, it analyzes transactional patterns to distinguish between legitimate and fraudulent transactions.

 ### Features
-- Fraud detection using logistic regression and decision tree classifiers.
+- Fraud detection using logistic regression.
 - Evaluation metrics: precision, recall, accuracy, and F1-score.
 - ROC curve analysis using matplotlib.